The Valuable Lesson I Learned from Singing Terribly

 Then when I was in my first year of college, I started recording myself singing.
-When I heard the recordings, I would think to myself, oh my God is this how I really sound?
-This sounds terrible.
+When I would listen to the recordings, I would think to myself, oh my God is this how I really sound?
+This sounds terrible!

 I realised there was no real control in my voice, and there were lots of aspects like my pitch and tone that needed a lot of work to at least sound decent.